yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="top-down-shooter">Top</a>
 ## Level 2: A Top-Down Shooter

-We¿ll be building a quick top-down shooter in GameMaker, and with the goal of seeing the features of GameMaker that combine game assets with logic to create a game.
+We'll be building a quick top-down shooter in GameMaker, and with the goal of seeing the features of GameMaker that combine game assets with logic to create a game.
 What features and commands does GameMaker have, and how are they organized in a GameMaker game?
-The shooter we make will be extremely basic, with enemies slowly coming down to the player¿s level.
+The shooter we make will be extremely basic, with enemies slowly coming down to the player's level.
 You can move horizontally and shoot upwards.

 For Windows, when you first open GM Studio, you should see a window similar to the one in the screenshot below.
 ![GM Window](../images/shooter/start.png)